-My daughter is in the midst of her college cross-country training, and I won’t let her run alone in foreign countries.
+My kid is in the midst of their college cross-country training, and I won’t let them run alone in foreign countries.
 So somehow I’m in the midst of college cross-country training as well.
-Who cares that I’m not really a runner and than I’m almost fifty?
+Who cares that I’m not really a runner and that I’m almost fifty?
 I’ll be ready for my first varsity race at the rate I’m going.
 Ready to lose, to be honest, but still ready.

 We stopped halfway through our five-mile run so I could say goodbye to the beach.
 I like saying goodbye to the beach whenever I leave and lucky for me, halfway through was an overlook with a gorgeous view.
-I meant to stop for a few minutes, so as not to interrupt my daughter’s workout, but she let us stand there for what seemed like ages.
+I meant to stop for a few minutes, so as not to interrupt my kid’s workout, but they let us stand there for what seemed like ages.

 The view was intoxicating, especially when we squinted.
 Squinting made the sunshine sparkles even more magical – truly like dazzling, twinkling lights on the sea.
-I took in the moment – the view, the run, the four weeks of amazing family time, the sights and experiences we’d seen and had, and my daughter.
-I thought, again, of how lucky I am to have my daughter (and my son) and to have the relationship I have with my daughter (and my son).
+I took in the moment – the view, the run, the four weeks of amazing family time, the sights and experiences we’d seen and had, and my kid.
+I thought, again, of how lucky I am to have both my kids and to have the relationship I have with both my kids.
 I began to cry.

-I looked over at my daughter, standing next to me, and she realized I was crying.
-Not surprising – she knows I cry when I’m overcome with joy.
-I held her hand.
+I looked over at my kid, standing next to me, and they realized I was crying.
+Not surprising – they know I cry when I’m overcome with joy.
+I held their hand.
 “How did I get so lucky?”
-I asked her.
-“It’s not luck,” she answered.
+I asked them.
+“It’s not luck,” they answered.
 “You did this.
 You worked for this.
 You so deserve this.”
 I cried harder.

 How did I get so lucky?
 I think that so often.
 I could find things to complain about.
 I could tell you what’s wrong with my life and what (and who) is currently frustrating me.
 But the reality is I’m blessed.
 Whether you think it’s a gift or that I’ve earned it, I’m blessed.